dssg-berlin/dssg-berlin-slides/dssg-ds.md

 ## Aftermath:
 # Implementation

-#### Social organizations still don’t have the expertise: data ambassadors must help implementing the solutions
+#### Social organizations still don’t have the expertise: data ambassadors must help implement the solutions

 ^ Not yet quite clear to me
 ^ Sent DataKind and email to clarify